zwayadev/Football-Match-Simulator/README.md

 1) After you open the program you will have to enter names of your teams that are playing
 2) Press enter and VIOLA!
 The match is starting!

+   **YOU MUST KEEP allmatches.txt and lastmatch.txt in the same folder as the .exe otherwise the program might crash upon completion**

 *Explanation of the program:*
 --------------------------------------------------------